mariadb-corporation/mariadb-columnstore-server/README.md

 Always match the server engine / git branch with the engine git branch.

-##Beta release notice
+##RC release notice
-MariaDB ColumnStore 1.0.5 is an Beta release.
+MariaDB ColumnStore 1.0.5 is an RC release.
 This is the first MariaDB ColumnStore release, not all features planned for the MariaDB ColumnStore 1.0 series are included in this release.

-Currently building has only been certified on CentOS 6 and 7, and Ubuntu 16.04..
+Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, and Debian 8..
 Building on other platforms will be certified in a later release.

 A few things to notice: